SkylineCommunications/dataminer-docs/connector-help/connector_help/Arista Manager.md

 #### Internal Connections

-- Between interfaces and VLANs tagged on the specific interface,an internal connection is created with the following properties:
+- Between interfaces and VLANs tagged on the specific interface, an internal connection is created with the following properties:

 - **VLAN ID** connection property with as its value the VLAN Filtering Database ID.